 Despite the popularity of Docker Swarm, it has some drawbacks and limited functionalities:

 These drawbacks provoke businesses to question: ‘How to choose the right container management and orchestration tool?’
 Many companies are now choosing an alternative to Docker Swarm.
 This is where Kubernetes and Mesos come in.
-To examine this choice systematically, it’s essential to look at the core competencies both options have.
-So, one can come to an independently informed conclusion.
+To examine this choice systematically, it’s essential to look at the core competencies of both options, so one can come to an independently informed conclusion.

 Note: We also recommend you read our comparison article Docker Swarm vs Kubernetes.